Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Direct to storage

-In this deployment Jaeger receives the data from traced applications and writes it directly to storage.
+In this deployment the collectors receive the data from traced applications and write it directly to storage.
 The storage must be able to handle both average and peak traffic.
-Collectors use an in-memory queue to smooth short-term traffic peaks, but a sustained traffic spike may result in dropped data if the storage is not able to keep up.
+The collectors may use an in-memory queue to smooth short-term traffic peaks, but a sustained traffic spike may result in dropped data if the storage is not able to keep up.

 Architecture